Those of you who know me know that I have many answers for the question of why to avoid social media like the plague.

 As a writer, I recognize the potential value in having social media for sharing my work and getting traffic to my site as well as to the sites of my clients.

 This is indeed a huge thing that many clients are looking for—a large social media following.
 I don’t have one.
 I’m honest about it.
 I don’t care if you like me or follow me or re-tweet me or whatever.

 You’ll have to find another writer if this is something you’re interested in because I’m not interested.
 Why to avoid social media?
 Avoid people who want to like you and want you to like them.

 Why to avoid social media is a healthy question that many people should be considering.
 Just because I hate social media doesn’t mean that you have to hate it.
 It does, however, mean that I’ll be avoiding it.
 You can save time, not see your exes, stop comparing your life to other peoples’, and gain privacy.

-Get off that social media site and start living!
+Get off social media and start living!

 Update to this post: I was recently compelled to make a Facebook account due to that goddamn Facebook comments plugin.
 People were commenting on my articles and I had no way to respond to them.
-If you ask me to my face though I will vehemently deny that I have one.
-Its sole use is to reply to comments.
+If you ask me to my face though I will vehemently deny that I have one 🙂 Its sole use is to reply to comments.